AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-11-microexpress-nio.md

 and build a tiny but useful web framework along the way.
 Say hello to µExpress. *Again.*

+> Update 2019-06-25: Xcode 11 now includes some Swift Package Manager support.
+> This may or may not work with the SwiftXcode setup described here.
+So for
+> now consider this Xcode 10 only ;-)
+> Also: This is for NIO 1 aka Swift 4.2.
+The overall concepts are exactly the
+> same in NIO 2 (/Swift 5), but the API receives some renaming.
+> Note that the upstream µExpress works w/ both, NIO 1 and 2.

 Hey, but didn't we just [built µExpress a month ago](/microexpress/), using that offical
 [HTTP API](https://github.com/swift-server/http/tree/0.1.0)